Not Fade Away (film): Cast

 Other minor appearances include comedian Lisa Lampanelli as Aunt Josie; Louis Mustillo as Uncle Johnny Vitelloni; Robert Funaro as Uncle Murf; Justine Lupe as Candace; Lucie Pohl as Severine; Alfie Stewart as Keith; Dominic Sherwood as Mick; Julia Garner as the strange-looking girl in the car; Jay Weinberg as a jazz drummer; Charlie Plummer as Grace's little brother; Bob Bandiera as a jingle guitarist; Levi Wilson as Charlie Watts.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 68% of 92 surveyed critics gave the film a positive review; the average rating is 6.50/10.
-The site's consensus reads, "Exuberant and bittersweet, Not Fade Away is a coming-of-age story set to a British Invasion beat that occasionally meanders but mostly charms."

 Keith Uhlich of Time Out New York named Not Fade Away the second-best film of 2012, citing it as proof that Chase's work on The Sopranos was "no fluke".
 In 2020, Uhlich named it the eighth-best film of the 2010s.

+Re-release

+In December 2024, Chase and the American Cinematheque presented a black-and-white version of the film at a special screening at the Aero Theatre in Santa Monica, California.
+Chase screened this version again at the Museum of the Moving Image in Queens, New York City in April 2025.